oVirt/ovirt-site/source/develop/projects/proposals/ovirt-engine-disaster-recovery.md

 **High-level work items:**

-*   oVirt API, since 3.6.10, support force options, allow us to change storage connection for DR.
+*   oVirt API, since 3.6.10, supports force option, and allow us to change storage connection for DR.

 oVirt Engine DR is a written in java and should probably be packaged independently.